Pro Hart and the 'Brushmen of the Bush'

 In the early 1970s, Hart began to work alongside a group of self-taught artists from the Broken Hill region, including Eric Minchin, Jack Absalom, John Pickup, and Hugh Shulz.
 After their first exhibition in 1973, the artists received the label ‘Brushmen of the Bush’ from Lorraine Hickman, in a two-page spread for the Australian Women’s Weekly.
 The ‘Brushmen of the Bush’ would show their art around Australia and the world, with exhibitions in London (twice), Rome, Los Angeles, and New York.
 Over 50 exhibitions, they raised more than 640,000 dollars for charities, particularly the Royal Flying Doctor Service.
 Jack Absalom – a painter of bush scenes in a more conventional style than Hart’s – would become famous as a presenter of television programs for ABC TV and radio.

-Though the ‘Brushmen of the Bush’ would prove hugely popular with the Australian people, they were never accepted by the Australian art establishment.
-Art critic Robert Hughes dismissed Hart’s work as ‘parish pump incompetence’, while for Barry Pearce, the head curator of Australian art at the Art Gallery of NSW, Sydney, hanging the ‘Brushmen’s’ works in the Art Gallery of NSW was rather like ‘Slim Dusty being compared to Mozart’.
+Though the ‘Brushmen of the Bush’ would prove hugely popular with the Australian people, they were never accepted by the Australian art world and establishment.
+Art critics such as Robert Hughes dismissed Hart‘s work as ‘parish pump incompetence’, while for Barry Pearce, the head curator of Australian art at the Art Gallery of NSW, Sydney, hanging the ‘Brushmen’s’ works in the Art Gallery of NSW was rather like ‘Slim Dusty being compared to Mozart’.
 Hart in turn gave as good as he got, dismissing his critics as an ‘art mafia’.

 Hart would nonetheless receive offical recognition.
 He was awarded an MBE in 1976, and in 1982 was awarded an Honorary Life Membership of the Society International Artistique for outstanding artistic achievement, an honour granted to only one artist per continent.
 His paintings were bought by Prince Philip, and US President Lyndon Johnson, who hung his purchase in the White House.
 Yet, though he received recognition around the world, and became very wealthy (he owned paintings by Monet, Picasso, and a collection of Rolls Royces), he remained in Broken Hill, his beloved hometown, for his entire life.